UK Bans Gas Boilers from 2025 – what does this mean for your home?

 Different properties use different amounts of energy, so bills can vary between households.
 However, looking at average energy usage figures and costs can help you determine whether you’re using energy efficiently and whether you are paying too much for your gas and electricity.

-With increasing home energy costs in the UK in 2022, it is hard to know how much you should be paying with bills quickly getting out of control.
+With increasing home energy costs in the UK, it is hard to know how much you should be paying with bills quickly getting out of control.

-In this guide, we will look at how UK energy prices have increased throughout 2021 and into 2022 and make some suggestions on what you can do to save money in your household.
+In this guide, we will look at how UK energy prices have increased and make some suggestions on what you can do to save money in your household.

 If you would like to compare the current energy prices available on the market, try our free energy tariff comparison tool.

 In terms of protection, Ofgem has managed a price cap since 2018 to ensure that consumers are paying fair prices for their energy.
-That cap has, for the most part, moved both up and down over the years but the recent energy crisis has since the biggest increase since it was introduced.
+That cap has, for the most part, moved both up and down over the years.

 Here is a full history of the energy price cap since its introduction: